 The preferred speaker is now set up in your device group.
 Just click “edit” if you want to change or remove the preferred speaker.

 I use Sonos speakers in my home as the Alexa preferred speaker.
-The Sonos Play 1 speaker (without Alexa) is the perfect speaker to pair with your Echo Dot.
+The Sonos One SL speaker (without Alexa) is the perfect speaker to pair with your Echo Dot.
 You can’t beat the combination of sound quality and smart home functionality found in the Sonos speakers.

-For clarity, I do not use the Sonos 1 which has Alexa built into the device.
+For clarity, I do not use the Sonos One which has Alexa built into the device.
 It isn’t necessary since the devices seamlessly integrate with the Sonos Alexa skill and the preferred speaker option.

 Your Echo device is perfect for a smart home.
 Check out this list of Echo Dot accessories, the best speakers for Echo Dot (complete list) or learn how to control lights and other devices with the guides below:

 P.S.
 Please leave a comment below to ask a question, help someone else or share your experiences.
 Thanks!